A garden enthusiast and vegetable lover with a taste for planting things that can be pickled.

 For an earlier crop, plant indoor in peat pots four weeks before the frost-free date.
 Sow two or three seeds in each pot.
 Thin to one plant per container.
 Transplant to garden when they have two to four true leaves.
 Plant the entire peat pot, do not remove the seedling from the pot.

-Care and Harvesting of Cucumbers
+Cucumber Care and Tips for Harvesting

 Cucumbers require plenty of moisture, especially when blossoms set.
 They have shallow roots, so deep watering is not necessary.
 Just make sure the top 3–4 inches of soil is moist.